If Immigrating Spouse Worked Illegally in the U.S., Can Their Work Be Counted Toward 40 Quarters?

 Work Done Under a False SSN Will Not Count for I-864 Purposes

 U.S. immigration laws have many ways of punishing someone for illegal work, but in the case of someone who worked with a valid Social Security Number, entered the United States legally, and is marrying a U.S. citizen, it's unlikely to affect the green card case.
 Still, you really should try to save enough money to see an immigration lawyer for a full analysis.
 (See How Expensive Is an Immigration Lawyer?)
-This is a tricky area of the law, and a small difference in one's personal situation can make a big difference in the legal result.
+This is a tricky area of the law, and a small difference in one's personal and legal situation can make a big difference in the result.

 Talk to a Lawyer